 1) Open an image or video sequence

-2) Draw one (or more) region(s) of interest (ROI) around or across the object(s) of interest.
+2) Draw one (or more) region(s) of interest around or across the object(s) of interest.
+Draw a 3D ROI for 3D processing.
 You may also generate one or more ROI automatically using other plug-ins such as the “Thresholder” or the “HK-Means”, which is a good step towards full automation of the workflow (and is the preferred way of initialising the method in 3D, until a good 3D ROI editor is implemented in Icy).

 3) Adjust the various parameters of the method (see the explanation above, and the example below)